 The association has three operating accounts: health insurance, life insurance, and annuity for purposes of administration and assessments.
-The association may impose two classes of assessments: Class A for administrative costs and general expenses and Class B to carry out the powers and duties of the association with regard to an impaired or insolvent domestic insurer.18 Class A assessments may not exceed \$250 per year per member insurer.
-Class B assessments are calculated based on the premiums collected by each assessed member insurer on policies or contracts covered for each account in proportion to premiums collected by all assessed member insurer to a maximum of 1 percent of the insurer's premiums written in the state regarding business covered by the account received during the 3 calendar years preceding the year in which the assessment is made, divided by 3.19
+The association may impose two classes of assessments: Class A for administrative costs and general expenses and Class B to carry out the powers and duties of the association with regard to an impaired or insolvent domestic insurer.
+18 Class A assessments may not exceed \$250 per year per member insurer.
+Class B assessments are calculated based on the premiums collected by each assessed member insurer on policies or contracts covered for each account in proportion to premiums collected by all assessed member insurers for the 3 most recent years.
+Florida law limits assessments on a member insurer to a maximum of 1 percent of the insurer's premiums written in the state regarding business covered by the account received during the 3 calendar years preceding the year in which the assessment is made, divided by 3.
+19